 The Center for Legal and Court Technology is a non-profit research, education, and consulting organization that works to improve the administration of justice through the use of technology.
 We aim to assist all members of the legal profession, from courts and government agencies to judges and lawyers.
-As of 2011, CLCT is directly supporting over 2,500 judges and courtrooms.
+As of 2014, CLCT is directly supporting over 2,000 judges and courtrooms.

-We began our efforts almost twenty years ago as a joint project of the William & Mary Law School and the National Center for State Courts.
+We began our efforts over twenty years ago as a joint project of the William & Mary Law School and the National Center for State Courts.
 Since our beginning, we have worked hard to accomplish our mission: To improve the world’s legal systems through the appropriate use of technology.

 CLCT has worldwide influence, with affiliated projects in the United Kingdom and Australia.
 We also support the Courtroom 21 Court Affiliates Program: a network of state, federal, and foreign courts that seek to use courtroom technology more effectively and successfully.
-Each year, CLCT hosts the Court Affiliates’ Conference, giving those institutions a forum to address legal, administrative, and technological issues.
+CLCT hosts the Court Affiliates’ Conference, giving those institutions a forum to address legal, administrative, and technological issues.